-Welcome to Innovate Heritage: Conversations between Arts and Heritage, an international and inter/transdisciplinary research platform.
+Welcome to Innovate Heritage, an international and transdisciplinary research platform.
 Through events, online media, publications and partnerships, Innovate Heritage facilitates discourse and knowledge exchange between arts and heritage, uniting artists, scholars, and heritage and arts professionals.

 Innovate Heritage is excited to announce its next conference and artistic event at the Università di Catanzaro „Magna Graecia“, Italy.

 Based out of the Department of Law, Economics and Sociology at the University of Catanzaro, Italy, this two-day conference will explore and probe the important relationships and overlaps of heritage, contemporary arts and practices of sharing on the background of the present urban condition.
 The conference will focus on dilemmas, issues and effects of cultural commons, looking specifically at protocols, values, norms and collective actions.
 Particular focus will be placed on the role of creative actions and emerging forms of cooperation in preserving and engendering cultural value, while cross-breeding tradition and innovation.

 2019 IH Publication „Art & Economics in the City“